sroutier/eloquent-ldap/README.md

 A couple of difference in how to configure the system depending on which server type is being used are worth pointing out.

-* LDAP.SERVER_TYPE: Can be either LDAP or MSAD.
+* eloquent-ldap.server_type: Can be either LDAP or MSAD.
 Lets the system know how to interact with the authentication server.
-* LDAP.REPLICATE_GROUP_MEMBERSHIP: Currently only supported for MSAD servers.
+* eloquent-ldap.replicate_group_membership: Currently only supported for MSAD servers.
-* LDAP.RESYNC_ON_LOGIN: Currently only supported for MSAD servers.
+* eloquent-ldap.resync_on_login: Currently only supported for MSAD servers.
-* LDAP.ACCOUNT_SUFFIX:
+* eloquent-ldap.account_suffix:
     * LDAP: Should remain empty for LDAP servers.
     * MSAD: Should contain the static part of the users email address.
-* LDAP.USER_NAME:
+* eloquent-ldap.user_name:
     * LDAP: Should be the complete DN of the user to bind with.
     * MSAD: Simply the name of the user to bind with.
-* LDAP.RETURN_REAL_PRIMARY_GROUP:
+* eloquent-ldap.return_real_primary_group:
     * LDAP: Not used.
     * MSAD: Fix Microsoft AD not following standards may incur extra processing.